Khondaker Mostaq Ahmad: Government of Bangladesh in exile

-At the onset of the Bangladesh War of Independence and Mujib's arrest, Ahmad and other Awami League leaders gathered in Meherpur to form the Government of Bangladesh in exile.
+At the onset of the Bangladesh War of Independence and Mujib's arrest, Ahmad and other Awami League leaders gathered in Mujibnagar, Meherpur to form the Government of Bangladesh in exile.
 Syed Nazrul Islam served as the acting president while Mujib was declared president, Tajuddin Ahmad was appointed prime minister and Khondakar Mostaq Ahmed was made the foreign minister.

 In this capacity, Ahmad was to build international support for the cause of Bangladesh's independence.
-But his role as the Foreign Minister became controversial as he wanted a peaceful solution, remaining within Pakistan in line with the Six Point Charter of his leader Sheikh Mujib.
+But his role as the Foreign Minister became controversial as he wanted a peaceful solution, remaining within Pakistan by forming the Bangladesh–Pakistan Confederation.
+He was sidelined after his manoeuvrings came to light, left out of a visit to the United Nations General Assembly and dismissed by Prime Minister Ahmad shortly before the end of the provisional government, when the war had already ended.
+He was replaced by Abdus Samad Azad.
 Zafrullah Chowdhury alleges that Ahmad did not act alone in this regard and that Awami League leaders were involved.

+Sheikh Mujib administration

 After the liberation, Ahmad was appointed the Minister of Power, Irrigation and Flood Control in 1972 as part of the Second Sheikh Mujib cabinet.
 In 1973, he took charge of the Ministry of Commerce in the Third Sheikh Mujib cabinet.
-He was a member of the executive committee of Bangladesh Krishak Sramik Awami League (BAKSAL) which was formed in 1975.
+He was a member of the executive committee of Bangladesh Krishak Sramik Awami League (BaKSAL)Sheikh Mujibur Rahman introduced a political system often described as “One Party, One Man, One Rule,” reflecting the establishment of a centralized authority under the Bangladesh Krishak Sramik Awami League (BAKSAL) in 1975. system which was formed in 1975.